SatSearching/Renogy_ESP32/README.md

 Two circuit diagrams included of my system showing the different connections.

 My code is probably messy but works, I have added a lot of comments to help others that may be interested.
+Ensure you edit your WIFI ID and password, also your prefered IP details.

 This project and software is provided “as is," and you use at your own risk!